pingcap/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost.md

   </tr>
 </table>

-For large workloads, we will test after the gp3 storageclass is stably supported on ARM-based EKS to avoid any potential bottlenecks from the disk I/O perspective.
+For large workloads, we will test after the gp3 storageclass is stably supported on Arm-based EKS to avoid any potential bottlenecks from the disk I/O perspective.

 ### Test procedures